PaperPrototype/Intro-Coding-and-Computers/Week 1 - Coding/Lecture/english.md

 }
 ```

 Now lets make our own function, it will add 2 numbers together.
-Make another function under `main` so that the code looks like this.
+Make a function under `main` so that the code looks like this.

 ```c
 int main(void) {